 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.9%|

 Online Hospital & Care Facility Management Programs

-In the 2018-2019 academic year, 104 schools offered some type of hospital and health care facilities administration/management program.
+In 2018-2019, 104 schools offered a hospital and health care facilities administration/management program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.